Cold email best practices: 8 tips to be successful with cold outreach

 What is cold outreach?

-Cold outreach at the most basic level means that we don’t know the person yet whom we are writing to.
+Cold outreach at the most basic level means we don’t know the person we are writing to.
 Or at least we don’t know them personally.
 Sometimes, I’ve sent a cold outreach campaign to somebody I know of, and they know of me, but the connection has only been fleeting and digital.

 Some people who use cold outreach cross the line to spamming people.
 That can happen because of the volume of emails they are sending and the irrelevancy of the messages.